Tillsten/skultrafast/README.rst

 Software prerequisites
 =======================
-Works with Python versions after 3.5 only.
+Needs Python 3.6 or higher.
 Requires the following packages, which are automatically installed when using pip:

 * numpy